gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.InGameExt.md

 ## InGameExt.GetGameModel(this InGame) Method

-(Cross-Game compatible) The Game.model that is being used for this InGame.instance
+The Game.model that is being used for this InGame.instance

 ```csharp
 public static Assets.Scripts.Models.GameModel GetGameModel(this Assets.Scripts.Unity.UI_New.InGame.InGame inGame);